oprogramador/vinberodb/README.md

 - `get(key)`
 - `set(key, value)` - value is always a string

-GrapeDB provides the following simple managers:
+VinberoDB provides the following simple managers:
 - `InMemorySimpleManager` - saves objects only in JavaScript memory (RAM)
 - `LevelSimpleManager` - an adapter to [LevelDB](https://github.com/google/leveldb)